This post contains affiliate links

 Things to do in Monterosso

 Monterosso is the largest town in Cinque Terre by size, with an Old Town, a New Town, two sandy beaches and a long promenade, giving it more of a resort feel to it than the others.
 There are even hotels with swimming pools!
 It’s the best option accessibility wise, as its much flatter so lacking in stairs.
 You’ll find the most accommodation options here, but I didn’t think it was as charming as the other villages in Cinque Terre.
-So what is there to do in Monterosso?
+So what are the things to do in Monterosso?

 Paragliding from the top of the hill behind Monterosso and landing on the beach is definitely a unique experience to have in Cinque Terre.
 I didn’t get to experience it, as it’s only available from October to April when there are fewer people on the beach, although you can travel to some other areas close by if you really want to try it!